lyzadanger/lyza-dot-com/src/content/pages/about/bio/index.md

 ### Third-Person

 Lyza Danger Gardner is a developer and human, co-founder and CTO of Cloud Four.
 A 20-year veteran of the web, she is a generalist with an abiding commitment to making the web work everywhere.
-Lyza is a seasoned and spirited speaker, and is a writer for _A List Apart_, O'Reilly Publishing, _net Magazine_ and others.
+Lyza is a seasoned and spirited speaker, and is a writer for _A List Apart_, O'Reilly Publishing, _net Magazine_, _Smashing Magazine_ and others.

 ### First-Person

 I'm Lyza, a developer and human, co-founder and CTO of Cloud Four.
 I'm a generalist with an abiding commitment to making the web work everywhere.
-I'm a seasoned and spirited speaker, and I write for _A List Apart_, O'Reilly Publishing, _net Magazine_, among others.
+I'm a seasoned and spirited speaker, and I write for _A List Apart_, O'Reilly Publishing, _net Magazine_ and _Smashing Magazine_ among others.